 - Jade Wyrm

-The Terrorthon is a flower monster with large yellow teeth and desire to eat and throw seeds at heroes.
+The Terrorthon is a flower monster with large yellow teeth and a desire to eat and throw seeds at heroes.
 Yes, this is one strange monster.
 Personally, I think I’d rather see Freddy Krueger in a nightmare than this plant-monster.

 This monster is strong against heroes that have a high magic defense.